Skip to content

 Inclusion criteria

-Adult patients aged 18-65 years with American Society of Anesthesiologists (ASA) physical status I-II who were scheduled for elective open shoulder surgery.
+Adult patients aged 18-65 years American Society of Anesthesiologists (ASA) physical status I-II Scheduled for elective open repair of a full-thickness rotator cuff tear

 Exclusion criteria